 While visiting Edendale say hello to our guinea pigs, small native animals and farm animals, including sheep and goats.
 You can also go in with and feed the poultry with the food provided.

 See some of our wonderful animals, past and present, in our photo gallery

 Talk to staff or take a self-guided walking tour to learn about sustainable land practices and how we get food products from animals.

 Frequently Asked Questions

 What animals do you have at Edendale?

-Goats, sheep, alpacas, Tina the turtle, spiny leaf stick insects, guinea pigs, hopping mice and various breeds of poultry.
+Goats, sheep, alpacas, spiny leaf stick insects, guinea pigs, spinifex hopping mice, blue tongue lizards and various breeds of poultry.